Humbly Homemade

 5 from 1 vote

-It's also extremely versatile, so if you happen to have different vegetables in your kitchen, feel free to switch it out.
+One thing I love about this curry is that it's extremely versatile, so if you happen to have different vegetables in your kitchen, feel free to switch it out.
 I originally made this recipe when I had an abundance of zucchini from our garden in the summer.

 Other additions I love in this curry are chopped water chestnuts, gold potatoes, broccoli, and tofu.